 Are all of your leather goods made by you or do you employ anyone else?

 As of now, I make all of my products by hand in my home.
-I actually don't have a 'business' either so this collaboration has been a fun learning curve for me.
 My hope and desire, especially after my trip to India, is to somehow partner in the future with an existing business who employs marginalized women to produce the products I design here.
 That would be a dream!
 With my small studio and the system I have in place it is currently pretty time consuming to make each product.
 From the cutting, glueing, hole punching, sewing, edging and finally heat branding, it takes several days to complete a large order of wallets, especially when you add in kids activities, making lunch and helping with homework!

 Any final thoughts?

 I have always struggled as an artist to see the value in what I do when it comes to making an impact on the world.
 Because of this I have often times not even taken myself seriously.
 I have also always had a heart for exploited women and children but as a mom I felt like my hands were tied and there was really nothing I could do besides send money to existing programs and non-profits.
 When I first started to explore the idea of offering my passion for leatherwork to somehow empower women it has given me a new determination to forge ahead and see if I really can make a difference.
 I’m recognizing that we each have something truly unique to contribute and each contribution can be as valuable as the others who have gone before.

 The post Designers for Sudara: Alicia Lovejoy Leather Goods appeared first on Scissors & Gold.